FAMILY GROUP RECORD OF

 ROBERD AND ALYS HUNT

 The first Hunt to appear in the Cropredy records was Roberd, a weaver.
-Roberd Hunt was born in the end of the 15th century (approximately 1495).
+Roberd Hunt was born in about 1495.
 He married Alys before 1520.

 1. John, born in about 1520 of Cropredy; married (1) Jone, (2) Gillian; buried 17 September 1587 in Cropredy.